nshimaza/thread-hierarchy/README.md

 The typical use case for this package is TCP server style use case.
-In such use case, you have to create virtually infinite number of threads and they finish in random timing but your are not so interested in their return value.
+In such use case, you have to create virtually infinite number of threads and they finish in random timing but you are not so interested in their return value.

 The `withAsync` coming with `async` package solves different problem than this package.
 It is good for taking actions asynchronously but eventually you need their return values.